Website Manager

 • Remember that you cannot referee games in the same division as your child's team (ie. your child plays on a 12U Boys team, you cannot referee another 12U Boys match).
 Any exception to this rule must be approved by Ref Admin and RC for emergency coverage.

-Laws of the Game Updates for 2022/2023
+Laws of the Game Recent Updates

-SPRING 2023 - CLARIFICATION ON HAIR BEADS, CLIPS & ADORNMENTS
+CLARIFICATION ON HAIR BEADS, CLIPS & ADORNMENTS

 The AYSO National Board of Directors recently adopted a new clarification of the AYSO National Rules and Regulations regarding Hair Beads, Clips, and Adornments.
 The following screenshots provide referees with guidance on the new clarification.
 This clarification is effective immediately.